CONTENTS:

 pectineus m.

-adductor m. (adductor brevis & longus parts more distinct in cat)
+adductor m. (adductor magus & longus parts more distinct in cat)

 Rump Muscles